More Cowbell: Other

-The quote from Dickinson, “Guess what!
-I've got a fever, and the only prescription is more cowbell!” has become a legendary SNL quote, and is parodied, homaged, and referenced by many forms of media.
-The sketch was referenced on various episodes of SNL in years to come.
+The quote from Dickinson, "Guess what!
+I've got a fever, and the only prescription is more cowbell!" has become a legendary SNL quote, and is parodied, homaged, and referenced by many forms of media.
+The sketch was referenced on various episodes of SNL in subsequent years.
 Promotions for the April 5, 2008 Christopher Walken/Panic! at the Disco episode of Saturday Night Live referenced the "More Cowbell" sketch.
 The cowbell did not appear during the actual episode.

+"(Don't Fear) The Reaper" is one of the songs included in the first Rock Band game; when the song is selected, several of its different loading screen messages reference the skit.

-Ferrell claimed in 2019 that this "More Cowbell" sketch "ruined" Walken's life because Walken is best known by the general public for his role in this sketch.
+Ferrell claimed in 2019 that the "More Cowbell" sketch "ruined" Walken's life because Walken is best known by the general public for his role in this sketch.

 In the 2016 film The Jungle Book, the character of King Louie, voiced by Christopher Walken, appears after Mowgli, played by Neel Sethi, shakes a cowbell.

-In St. Charles, Missouri, a marathon/half marathon race is held annually called MO’ Cowbell Run.
+In St. Charles, Missouri, a marathon/half marathon race is held annually called MO' Cowbell Run.
 The race name was inspired by the SNL sketch.

-At Washington State University during their historic NCAA basketball tournament runs in 2007-2008, coached by Tony Bennett, power forward Robbie Cowgill prompted student section chants of "I've got a fever and the only prescription is more Cowgill."
+At Washington State University during their historic NCAA basketball tournament runs in 2007–2008, coached by Tony Bennett, power forward Robbie Cowgill prompted student section chants of "I've got a fever and the only prescription is more Cowgill."
 Los Angeles Angels and New York Mets outfielder Collin Cowgill was the subject of similar fan jokes.

 Due to its long-running history with cowbells, Mississippi State University has adopted the skit as a part of its athletic teams' public image (particularly their football division), traditionally playing a clip of Dickinson's speech before home football games.

 In The Lord of the Rings Online MMORPG, there is an item that can be used for music generation called the "Moor Cowbell".

-Some Tesla automobiles feature some of the SNL More Cowbell soundtrack when "Rainbow Road" is chosen from the Toybox options and autosteer is engaged.
+Some Tesla automobiles feature some of the "More Cowbell" soundtrack when "Rainbow Road" is chosen from the Toybox options and autosteer is engaged.